ComfyNodePRs/PR-ComfyUI-HaiperAI-API-4f5d5e67/README.md

 ## Requirements

 1. You need to have HAIPER_KEY.
 Get one [here](https://haiper.ai/haiper-api).
-2. You need to provide an image URL as input to perform image-to-video generation.
-As a recommendation, you can use [ImgBB](https://api.imgbb.com/) to generate image URLs.
-3. You need to carefully read the [API Documentation](https://docs.haiper.ai/api-reference) to understand how to configure the parameters.
+2. You need to carefully read the [API Documentation](https://docs.haiper.ai/api-reference) to understand how to configure the parameters.

 ## Installation